riipandi/fastrue/README.md

 - [PostgreSQL](https://www.postgresql.org/download/) PostgreSQL server v14 or greater.
 - [sqlx](https://crates.io/crates/sqlx) for interacting with the database.
 - [sqlx-cli](https://crates.io/crates/sqlx-cli) a command line tool for sqlx.
-- [cargo watch](https://crates.io/crates/cargo-watch), a tool for watching the project files and recompiling when they change.
+- [cargo-px](https://crates.io/crates/cargo-px), a cargo sub-command designed to augment cargo's capabilities.
-- [cargo-make](https://sagiegurari.github.io/cargo-make/#installation), task runner and build tool for Rust project.
+- [cargo-watch](https://crates.io/crates/cargo-watch), a tool for watching the project files and recompiling when they change.
-- [toml-cli](https://github.com/gnprice/toml-cli), a simple CLI for editing and querying TOML files.
+- [taskfile](https://taskfile.dev/installation/), task runner and build tool to be simpler and easier to use.
-- [Docker](https://docs.docker.com/engine/install), v2.10 or greater.
-This is optional, only required when building container image.
+- [Docker](https://docs.docker.com/engine/install), v2.10 or greater, only required when building container image.

 ### Generate Secret Key